sreecharan-desu/Campusschield/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please contact [your-email@example.com].
+For any inquiries, please contact. sreecharan309@gmail.com